-- 1. Development will be supported in and around Kinver Village Centre (see Map KN01-1) where it would complement or enhance and cause no harm to the vitality of the village centre. - Development for the diversification or enhancement of small businesses (Use Class E), will be supported, providing there is no significant adverse impact on the amenities of residential properties. - 3.
+- Development to provide employment facilities will be supported adjacent to Kinver Village Centre (see Map KN01-1) and within the village development boundary where it would complement or enhance and cause no harm to the vitality of the village centre. - 2.
+Development for the diversification or enhancement of small businesses (Use Class E), will be supported, providing there is no significant adverse impact on the amenities of residential properties. - 3.
 Development to support tourism and the visitor economy will be supported, subject to there being no significant adverse impact on: - a. the amenities of residential properties; - b. the rural character of the area, including sensitive landscapes; - c. heritage assets and their settings. - 4.
 The development and diversification of farmsteads and agricultural buildings will be supported within their curtilages, subject to there being no significant adverse impact on: - a. the amenities of residential properties; - b. the rural character of the area, including sensitive landscapes; - c. retention, reuse and sensitive refurbishment of any heritage assets. - 5.
 All new dwellings and development providing employment space must have superfast broadband connectivity within the site, so as to be ready as local services are improved.

-Development that would complement the Village Centre could include Use Class E, or recreational and cultural uses, entertainment and community facilities.
+Development that would complement the Village Centre could include Use Class E, F1 and F2 or recreational and cultural uses, entertainment and community facilities.